Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

 the first provider in the list that is available, on the right chain, and in sync.
 This option must be specified if running a validator.

-If not specified (that is, you're running a beacon chain client only), then provide an initial state using the [`--initial-state`](#initial-state) option, or start Teku from an existing database using [`--data-path`](#data-base-path-data-path), which provides the initial state to work from.
+If not specified (that is, you're running a beacon node only), then provide an initial state using the [`--initial-state`](#initial-state) option, or start Teku from an existing database using [`--data-path`](#data-base-path-data-path), which provides the initial state to work from.
 You do not need to provide an initial state if running a public network which has already started (for example,